Lissy93/dashy/docs/troubleshooting.md

 ---

+## Config Not Updating

+Dashy has the option to save settings and config locally, in browser storage.
+Anything here will take precedence over whatever is in your config file, sometimes with unintended consequences.
+If you've updated the config file manually, and are not seeing changes reflected in the UI, then try visiting the site in Incognito mode.
+If that works, then the solution is just to clear local storage.
+This can be done from the config menu, under "Clear Local Settings".

+---

+## Config Still not Updating

+Sometimes your text editor updates files [inode](https://linuxhandbook.com/inode-linux/), meaning changes will not be picked up by the Docker container.
+This [article](https://medium.com/@jonsbun/why-need-to-be-careful-when-mounting-single-files-into-a-docker-container-4f929340834) explains things further.

+---

 ## DockerHub `toomanyrequests`

 This situation relates to error messages similar to one of the following, returned when pulling, updating or running the Docker container from Docker Hub.